 In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
 This listing will not count toward the pre-application's page limit.
-The list of individuals must be converted to a PDF file and appended to your pre-application for submission through the PAMS website at https://pamspublic.science.energy.gov.
+The list of individuals must be sent via email to the program manager selected as the recipient of your pre-application in PAMS.
+As described in Section VIII, use of the provided Microsoft Excel template is preferred.